 The free trial allows you to import one tape only.

-A simple Mac app to import, share, archive, and edit video footage from your old camcorders.
+Easy-to-use Mac software for importing, sharing, archiving, and editing video footage from your old camcorders.
 Support for MiniDV, HDV, Video8, Hi8 and Digital8 (D8) tape formats.
 Also supports VHS when used with a DV camcorder or analog to DV converter.

 - Convert your old video footage from standard definition (SD) to HD.

 - Support for the Mac's "Share Menu" (share to iMessage, Mail and Photos).

 - Automated file syncing when choosing a new folder to store your video.